Kelley Earnhardt Miller: Driving career

 She learned how to drive from her father and she would drive a car around the family farm since she was about 12 or 13 years old.
 Earnhardt Miller raced stock cars at local tracks.
 Her father Dale Earnhardt reportedly said that she might be the next great driver from the Earnhardt family because of what ESPN described as her "aggression, mental toughness, a willingness to push the car to its limit".
 Her cousin Tony Eury Jr. said, "She was very good at what she did.
 I raced her several times over at Tri-County [Racetrack in Brasstown, N.C.].
 We thought she probably had as much or more talent than any of them."
 She raced more frequently at Hickory Motor Speedway and Myrtle Beach Speedway.
 Her father hired Dale Jr. to work on her race cars, including building one from scratch, while the two were local race car drivers.
-She raced after graduating from University of North Carolina at Charlotte and ended her racing career in 1996 until leaving on Friday's at 2 o'clock conflicted with working full-time at Action Performance.
+She raced after graduating from University of North Carolina at Charlotte and ended her racing career in 1996.